 “We’ll be right there, but we can’t stay long,” Brett replies.

-“K-9, there seems to be another K-9 unit standing a few feet away.
+“K-9, there seems to be another K-9 unit a few feet away from you.
 Please identify.”
 Alvindorf says into his mic while motioning for Brett and others to come closer.

 “Does anyone have any ideas?”
 Alvindorf asks the crowd.